 Edward Steichen and a Brownie

 And to think it all started with an old second hand Kodak box camera when he was 16.
 There was not much he didn’t do or explore in photography.
 Not only fashion, but landscapes, architecture, theater and dance and even war photography as a Naval officer in WWII.
 He even won an Academy Award in 1945 for his documentary of the war in the Pacific, called “The Fighting Lady” He was born in Luxembourg, but came to the US as a child with his family in 1881.

-Although most of his fashion and dance work was done in the studio, he basically wrote the template at the time. (the cameras were quite large at the then) He worked for Conde’ Nast from 1923 to 1937.
+Although most of his fashion and dance work was done in the studio, he basically wrote the template at the time. (the cameras were quite large at the then) He mostly used a Large Format Eastman View camera when he worked for Conde’ Nast from 1923 to 1937.
+But he was known to employ a Graflex Speed Graphic.
 It wasn’t until Avedon and his contemporaries had smaller cameras and faster films that the template changed.
 Edward Steichen was also the first director of photography at the Museum of Modern Art in New York City.

 A Lighting Genius

 Though other photographers, especially in Europe were exploring “well dressed women”, (like the very young Jacques-Henri Lartigue in Paris), it was the Steichen impetus that most photographers at the time set their standards by.
 His very perfectionist setting of lights, though obviously of that time period, are still admired by portraitist and fashion photographers to this day.